Circular solutions

 Our ambition is to maximise the positive effects of our business operations along the value chain, while minimising our negative impact.
 We are working systematically to reduce our GHG emissions in the short and long term.
 The validation and approval of our climate target by the SBTi is an important part of this work.

 By replacing the traditional linear view of economic systems and value chains with a circular perspective, we can deliver products and services that reduce resource use and waste.
 With our unique blend of local and regional brands, we can offer a customised approach to sustainable high-volume production.
 We can, and will, maximise energy savings with the latest LED technology and smart lighting.
-Our products should help reduce environmental and climate impact from an lifecycle perspective.
+Our products should help reduce environmental and climate impact from a lifecycle perspective.

 Objectives